chrislovecnm/chrislovecnm.com/resume.md

 Brought on to the Digital End-to-End (DETE) program to provide: architecture health checks, mentoring across various project components, and the delivery of service layer framework to access AquaLogic BPM.
-DETE is Warner Bros. vision of the future studio environment wherein content is created, processed, managed and distributed digitally.
+DETE is Warner Bros. vision of the future studio environment, wherein content is created, processed, managed and distributed digitally.
 The project’s cornerstone technologies included AquaLogic BPM, WebCenter Interaction, AquaLogic Enterprise Service Bus, and HP Digital Media Platform.